House Democrats urge Senate to 'eliminate the threat' of Trump, in opening impeachment trial salvo

 The seven House Democratic impeachment managers were spending the long weekend studying the evidence and practicing their opening arguments to the Senate, which has a 53-seat GOP majority.
 Dozens of House staffers from multiple committees were slated to spend the Dr. Martin Luther King Jr. holiday break preparing for the historic trial.

+In a nod to House Democrats’ evolving case against Trump, the filing references new information that surfaced after the House passed the articles of impeachment in December, including information from Lev Parnas -- Rudy Giuliani's associate -- and the finding from the GAO that the Trump administration violated the law when it withheld funds from Ukraine.

+Sen. Chuck Schumer, D-N.Y., is making a push for four trial witnesses who never testified in the House: former national security adviser John Bolton, the Office of Management and Budget’s Michael Duffey, Acting Chief of Staff Mick Mulvaney and his top aide, Robert Blair.
+House Democrats argued in the filing that their testimony would "shed additional light."

-The managers -- led by Intelligence Committee Chairman Adam Schiff of California -- will square off with Trump's growing legal team starting Tuesday in the Senate.
+The House managers -- led by Intelligence Committee Chairman Adam Schiff of California -- will square off with Trump's growing legal team starting Tuesday in the Senate.

 The third presidential impeachment trial formally began Thursday when Chief Justice John Roberts swore in the senators and each signed an “oath book” to cement their role as impartial jurors.